 Features and Technical Specifications

 The most important thing is how to read the technical specifications.
 Think about technical specifications.
-The boat is 3.3 m long, with a carrying capacity of 700 kg, a passenger capacity of 4 people.
-It is unlikely that during amateur operation, someone will load the boat up to 700 kg.
+The boat is 3.3 m long, with a carrying capacity of 700 kg and a passenger capacity of 4 people.
+It is unlikely that someone will load the boat up to 700 kg during amateur operation.

-The wider the boat, the more room it is in the boat, making the boat more stable.
+The wider the boat, the more room it is, making the boat more stable.

-Boat weight is a critical parameter because inflatable boats are still designed to be carried.
-But if you read all of the above, you already know which parameters affect the boat’s weight.
-This parameter is not so critical for RIBs since the boat is transported and launched using a trailer.
-Nevertheless, it becomes an essential parameter, practically critical, when operated by one person.
+Boat weight is a critical parameter.
+If you read all of the above, you already know which parameters affect the boat’s weight.
+This parameter is not vital for RIBs since the boat is transported and launched using a trailer.
+Nevertheless, when operated by one person, it becomes an essential, practically critical parameter.

 Remember that the passenger capacity is calculated considering the average weight and size of the person and the safety and certification requirements.
 Considering only the movement state of a boat means that the parameter will not stay the same for all specific operating conditions (e.g. fishing, hunting, towing).

-Always check the maximum engine power and maximum engine weight as required by the boat manufacturer.
+Always check the maximum engine power and engine weight required by the boat manufacturer.
 Exceeding these parameters is the basis for losing the warranty.
-The maximum engine power allows you to squeeze all the potential out of the boat.
-In this case, external factors will be a minor extend.
+The maximum engine power lets you squeeze all the potential out of the boat.
+In this case, external factors will be a minor extent.
 The main thing is that you do not feel discomfort from the weight of the motor.

 While it is understandable about the maximum motor power, the question arises about the recommended one.
-The trick is quite simple – do not put the motors which are less potent than recommended.
-Always rely on the worst-case scenario on the water, such as you have a maximum load, a big wave, a strong headwind.
+The trick is quite simple – do not put the less potent motors than recommended.
+Always rely on the worst-case scenario on the water, such as you have a maximum load, a big wave, or a strong headwind.
 It may turn out that you will go where you are forced and not where you need to.
-Pay attention to match boat transom height and motor leg length.
+Pay attention to matching boat transom height and motor leg length.

-That’s all that you need to know as a first approximation when deciding to buy a boat.
+That’s all you need to know as a first approximation when buying a boat.
 We are sure this information will help you in the throes of choice.
 All that remains is to wish you to make an informed choice and start enjoying it.